duncanmcclean/guest-entries/README.md

 When the form is submitted, the file will be uploaded to the specified asset container and will be linked to the entry.

+## Commercial addon

+Guest Entries is a commercial addon - you **must purchase a license** via the [Statamic Marketplace](https://statamic.com/addons/double-three-digital/guest-entries) to use it in a production environment.

 ## Security

-From a security perspective, only the latest version will receive a security release if a vulnerability is found.
+Only the latest version of Guest Entries (v1.0) will receive security updates if a vulnerability is found.

-If you discover a security vulnerability within Guest Entries, please report it [via email](mailto:security@doublethree.digital) straight away.
-Please don't report security issues in the issue tracker.
+If you discover a security vulnerability, please report it to Duncan straight away, [via email](mailto:security@doublethree.digital).
+Please don't report security issues through GitHub Issues.

-## Resources
+## Official Support

-* [**Issue Tracker**](https://github.com/doublethreedigital/guest-entries/issues): Find & report bugs in :addonName
-* [**Email**](mailto:help@doublethree.digital): Support from the developer behind the addon
+If you're in need of some help with Guest Entries, [send me an email](mailto:help@doublethree.digital) and I'll do my best to help!
+(I'll usually respond within a day)

 <!-- statamic:hide -->